DaCHack/Futro-S740-Homeserver/README.md

 **Note:** Audio works fine with Proxmox 8.2.2 and Kernel 6.8.4-2-pve on a vanilla q35 machine with OVMF.
 Make sure both GPU and HDA are passed through with all functions on, while ROM-Bar and PCIe both deactivated!
 Audio Passthrough is [reported](https://www.mydealz.de/comments/permalink/38190848) to only function with OVMF BIOS but I got audio output on i440fx/SeaBIOS through the front audio jack with `sudo speaker-test -D plughw:1,0` (hostpci1 with All functions, ROM-Bar and PCIe checked on a q35 VM)

+**Note:** It seems that DisplayPort does not work when plugged in only after boot.
+I tested booting without the DP connected and did not receive any output until I first connected the monitor end and then plugged out and in again the PC end of the cable.
+Afterwards, the system detects the DP cable again even after the monitor end is completely cut off power.
+It needs about 10-20sec though for the connection to be established.
+Might be a special situation since I use a DP->HDMI cable and an HDMI-splitter between the PC and the monitor.

 3) Install e.g. Debian in the guest VM.
    - Ideally, unselect the desktop environment and only install SSH server and the standard system utilities.
    - In case of using a desktop environment, make sure to make the physical display your main display.
 Then you can basically use the connected USB mouse and keyboard as if your are working with a native system.